The Philadelphia Orchestra In Concert on WRTI: Hannibal Lokumbe's Healing Tones, Sibelius' Symphony No.2

-The sound of the shofar opens Healing Tones, in remembrance of those who lost their lives at Pittsburgh's Tree of Life synagogue.
-It will be played by Audrey Glickman, who was leading an early morning service when a gunman carried out a mass shooting inside the house of worship last October.
+The sound of the shofar opens Healing Tones, in remembrance of those who lost their lives at Pittsburgh's Tree of Life/Or L'Simcha synagogue.
+It's played by Audrey Glickman, who was leading an early morning service when a gunman carried out a mass shooting inside the house of worship in October, 2018.

 Following intermission, the Philadelphians perform the second of Jean Sibelius’s seven symphonies, a work long associated with the Philadelphia Orchestra, and with a finale as majestic and emotionally powerful as any in music.